Free World Military Assistance Forces: Initial deployments

-In June 1965, the first FWMF troops arrived in South Vietnam with the 1st Battalion, Royal Australian Regiment deployed to Bien Hoa Air Base under the operational control of the U.S. 173rd Airborne Brigade.
+In June 1965, the first FWMAF troops arrived in South Vietnam with the 1st Battalion, Royal Australian Regiment deployed to Bien Hoa Air Base under the operational control of the U.S. 173rd Airborne Brigade.
 They would be joined in July by the 161st Field Battery, Royal New Zealand Artillery.

 In September 1965, the South Korean Capital Division and 2nd Marine Brigade were landed at Qui Nhon.

 On 17 February 1966, the Royal Thai Military Assistance Group, Vietnam, was activated, with the Royal Thai Air Force contingent becoming a subordinate element of that group.
 In March a military working arrangement was signed between MACV and the Royal Thai Military Assistance Group, Vietnam.

 On 28 July 1966, the first elements of the Philippine Civic Action Group arrived in South Vietnam and were soon deployed to Tây Ninh Combat Base.